biggproject/biggdocs/Modelling.md

 where _n_samples_ is the number of samples and _n_features_ is the number of features.
 * _y_data_: <code>timeSeries</code>.
 Y time series.
 Target relative to X for classification or regression; None for unsupervised learning.
-* _parameter_grid_: <code>dict</code>.
-Dictionary of key:values pairs, where the key is a string identifying the _model_family_ (e.g. 'SVC', 'DecisionTreeClassifier', etc.) and the value is a dictionary identifying the parameter grid (subset of parameters to test) for that specific model family.
+* _model_families_parameter_grid_: <code>dict</code>.
+Dictionary of key:values pairs, where the key is a string
+identifying the _model_family_ (e.g. 'SVC', 'DecisionTreeClassifier', etc.) and the value is a dictionary identifying the parameter grid (subset of parameters to test) for that specific model family.
 * _scoring_: <code>string</code>.
 A string representing the scoring function to use.
 * _cv_splitter_outer_: <code>Generator</code>.
 This parameter is a generator coming from a partitioning function of the library which yields couples of _k_ training sets and test sets indices, each couple representing one split.
 This